HermaeusMorea/little-lemon/README.md

 This project is the final exercise of Meta Front-end Learning course.
-Maybe some webpages are missing such as contact page yet etc..
+Run npm start in the littlelemon folder to preview.